Veterinary Services Market – By Type, By Service, By Animal Type – Global Forecast, 2024 – 2032

 • In December 2021, VetPartners acquired Swissvet, a Switzerland-based company that owns and operates a chain of veterinary clinics offering practices such as dental, microchipping and cat spay. the acquisition was targeted at enhancing the company’s service offerings as well as expanding the geographical reach of the company.

-• In January 2021, Davies Veterinary Specialists in Hitchin and Southfields Veterinary Specialists in Essex, launched two well-respected referral centers.
-These centers would offer advanced veterinary dentistry service and maxillofacial surgery service for pets across the UK market.
+• In January 2021, Davies Veterinary Specialists in Hitchin and Southfields Veterinary Specialists in Essex, launched two well-respected referral centres.
+These centers will offer advanced veterinary dentistry service and maxillofacial surgery service for pets across the UK market.
 This strategy expanded its services offering especially in dentistry sector and expanded its outreach to untapped economies.

-The veterinary services market research report includes an in-depth coverage of the industry with estimates & forecast in terms of revenue in USD from 2017 to 2030, for the following segments:
+The veterinary services market research report includes an in-depth coverage of the industry with estimates & forecast in terms of revenue in USD Million from 2021 – 2032 for the following segments:

 • Diagnostic tests and imaging